Continuous Hamiltonian dynamics on digital quantum computers without discretization error

-\textbf{\emph{Discussion.}}--- We presented a quantum algorithm to compute continuous Hamiltonian dynamics that requires a circuit depth that is independent of the desired precision $\epsilon$, contrary to previously known algorithms that require an infinite depth when $\epsilon\to 0$.
-We show that by applying randomly gates on the initial state according to a well-chosen distribution, and multiplying the result by a known amplification factor, one achieves zero Trotter error while having finite-depth circuits.
+\textbf{\emph{Discussion.}}--- We presented a quantum algorithm to compute continuous Hamiltonian dynamics that requires a circuit depth that is independent of the desired precision $\epsilon$, contrary to many algorithms that require an infinite depth when $\epsilon\to 0$.
+We show that by applying randomly gates on the initial state according to a well-chosen distribution, and multiplying the result by a known amplification factor, one achieves zero discretization error while having finite-depth circuits.
 This amplification factor however increases the number of shots required to reach a given precision.
+The algorithm is particularly adapted to non-sparse Hamiltonians as the gate count only depends on the $1$-norm and not the number of terms.

 The algorithm and its mechanisms can be generalized in a number of ways.
 For example, decomposing a circuit into Clifford gates and $T$-gates, one can implement each $T$-gate by applying a $e^{i Z \pi/4}$-gate or no gate both with probability $1/2$, which is a $S$-gate times a global phase.
-Because of the attenuation factor $\lambda=\cos(\pi/8)$ for each replaced $T$-gate, this enables one to sample classically from a circuit with $t$ many $T$-gates in a time $e^{2|\log(\cos \tfrac{\pi}{8})|t}$ multiplied by the simulation time of the resulting Clifford circuits.
+Hence, because of the attenuation factor $\lambda=\cos(\pi/8)$ for each replaced $T$-gate, this enables one to sample classically from a circuit with $t$ many $T$-gates in a time $e^{2|\log(\cos \tfrac{\pi}{8})|t}$ multiplied by the simulation time of the resulting Clifford circuits.
 The exponent matches the currently best known exponent \cite{bravyi2016improved}.

 We thank David Zsolt Manrique for helpful comments on the draft.
 E.G. acknowledges support by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under project Bench-QC (DIK0425/01).